stefanv/blog/content/posts/2016-09-14-tensorflow-gcc6-1.md

 title: Compile TensorFlow from source with gcc6.1
 tags: ['tensorflow', 'python']
 status: published
-description: Where we build TensorFlow from scratch.
+summary: Where we build TensorFlow from scratch.
 ---